pingcap/blog/tidb-in-mobike.md

 **Authors:** Chengjie Ding and Ming Hu (Infrastructure Platform Engineers at Mobike)

-[Mobike](https://www.crunchbase.com/organization/mobike) is the world’s first and largest dockless bike-sharing provider, serving over 200 million users in 200 cities across the world, operating over 9 million smart bikes.
-It’s an affordable and convenient way of transportation for short urban trips, with a patented bike design with a smart lock system and a mobile app.
+[Mobike](https://www.crunchbase.com/organization/mobike) is the world's first and largest dockless bike-sharing provider, serving over 200 million users in 200 cities across the world, operating over 9 million smart bikes.
+It's an affordable and convenient way of transportation for short urban trips, with a patented bike design with a smart lock system and a mobile app.
 We handle more than 30 million rides for our users every single day.

 The system behind the Mobike app collects over 30 TB of data daily from bikes equipped with GPS and IoT connected devices.
 The unprecedented growth in data volume and concurrency pose immense challenges on our backend system, especially our database.
 Thanks to [TiDB](http://bit.ly/tidb_repo_publication), a distributed hybrid transactional and analytical processing ([HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing_(HTAP))) database built by the [PingCAP](https://pingcap.com) team, not only are we equipped with a solution that can elastically scale out horizontally, but we are also empowered to obtain insights from "fresh" data to support real-time decision-making.
 The vibrant TiDB open-source community also allows us to deploy and operate around the world without vendor lock-in.
 Now, we can easily support the rapid growth in our business and data without worrying about infrastructure.